ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: pre}

 1. Optional: Make updates to the taxonomy locally and push the changes back to your fork.
-Example:
+This example adds rhyming questions to the [linguistics](https://github.com/instructlab/taxonomy/blob/main/compositional_skills/grounded/linguistics) directory.

     a.
-In your cloned fork, open the `/instructlab-taxonomy/compositional_skills/linguistics/rhyming_words/qna.yaml` file.
+In your cloned fork, create a `/instructlab-taxonomy/compositional_skills/grounded/linguistics/rhyming_words/qna.yaml` file.

     b.
-Add another question related to rhyming words.
+In the `qna.yml` file, add a question related to rhyming words.
     ```txt
     - answer: 'Here are two rhyming words for "cave":